-Modeling Open Calls, Go Sees, Castings & Auditions
+Modeling Open Calls, Go-Sees, Castings & Auditions

 Clients will hold a casting or audition at a specific time where numerous models from a variety of agencies meet with the client in person so the client can make their final selection of models.

-Be On Time—ALWAYS!
+Be On Time—ALWAYS

 Nothing drives an agent or client crazier than a late model.
-Time is money and lateness is never tolerated by agents, photographers or clients.
+Time is money and lateness is never tolerated by agents, photographers, or clients.
+With the advent of cell phones, GPS, and Google Maps there is no excuse not to know exactly where you need to be and to be there on time.

-Plan your time wisely and make sure you show up for your appointment time at least 10 minutes early (no earlier).
+Plan your time wisely and make sure you show up for your appointment time 10 minutes early (no earlier).
 If you find yourself arriving too early wait outside or in the lobby until it's time for you to be there.
-With the advent of cell phones, GPS and Google Maps there is no excuse not to know exactly where you need to be and to be there on time.

-Bring Your Book and/or Recent Photos
+Bring Your Book or Recent Photos

 No Contact Sheets or Outtakes

-If you are bringing your book be sure it only contains your very best photos.
+If you are bringing your book, be sure it only contains your very best photos.
 Never put contact sheets, outtakes, personal papers, or anything in your book that isn't your very best work.
 Agents and clients will ALWAYS look in the back of your book, so be sure to keep it clean and tidy.

 Be Organized and Prepared

-No Boyfriends, Friends or Family
+No Boyfriends, Friends, or Family